uib/iam-scim/README.md

 implementations in the Norwegian higher education sector.
 The main use case for this API is to provide for IntArk-style provisioning of user accounts.

-A functional mockup of this API is available from [UiBs API Gateway](https://api-uib.intark.uh-it.no/#!/apis/91a73d99-d9b2-452a-a73d-99d9b2e52a9a/detail).
+A functional mock-up of this API is available from [UiBs API Gateway](https://api-uib.intark.uh-it.no/#!/apis/91a73d99-d9b2-452a-a73d-99d9b2e52a9a/detail).

 The standard paths of SCIM are `/Users`, `/Users/{id}`, `/Groups` and `/Groups/{id}`.
 We only care for